This is the multi-page printable view of this section. Click here to print.

 | LOAD_BALANCER.LISTENER.DEFAULT.COUNT | 1000 | Number of Listeners created per Region |

-This is a list of services that must be pre-configured before creating the Load Balancer service.
-Please prepare in advance by referring to the guides provided for each service.
+This is a list of services that must be pre-configured before creating a Load Balancer service.
+Please refer to the guide provided for each service and prepare in advance.

 |---|---|---|